-The Fulbright-Creative New Zealand Pacific Writer's Residency is an opportunity for a Pacific writer from New Zealand to work on a project exploring Pacific identity, culture or history at the University of Hawai'i in Manoa, Honolulu.
+This residency is an opportunity for a Pacific writer from New Zealand to work on a project exploring Pacific identity, culture or history at the University of Hawai'i in Manoa, Honolulu.
+All queries and applications are managed by Fulbright New Zealand.
+This annual opportunity is a partnership between Creative New Zealand, Fulbright New Zealand and the University of Hawai'i.

 This content is tagged as Literature .